Governikus/AusweisApp/docs/sdk/ios.rst

 .. code-block:: text

-    NSTemporaryDirectory() + /AusweisApp2.XXXXXX.log
+    NSTemporaryDirectory() + /AusweisApp.XXXXXX.log

 The *XXXXXX* characters will be replaced by an automatically generated portion of the filename to avoid conflicts with previous instances.

-A new log file will be created for each new instance of the AusweisApp2 and will be deleted after a correct shutdown.
+A new log file will be created for each new instance of the |AppName| and will be deleted after a correct shutdown.
 In case of old or multiple log files, it is highly probable that the previous instance crashed.

-The AusweisApp2 deletes any log files that are older than 14 days.
+The |AppName| deletes any log files that are older than 14 days.